NobodySpecial256/panic-wipe/README.md

 You can make sure everything is working properly by running `panic --dbg=dry-run`.
 This will make sure that the panic wipe is able to run successfully, without performing any destructive actions or powering off the system

+**Warning:** Arguments are processed in the order in which they're passed.
+To avoid data loss, `--dbg=dry-run` must be the _last_ argument passed.
+Any arguments which come later will override its behavior

 For extra assurance, you can test the panic wipe in a VM or on a separate system without important data.
 For people willing to read some C code, browsing the source will reveal more debug options, as well as alternative wipe modes with different security properties

 *Note: OPAL erase mode has not yet been tested*